 The first ascent.
-Three months after the exodus from Egypt, the Israelites arrived at Mt.
+After the exodus from Egypt, on the first day of the third month, the Israelites arrived at Mt.
 Sinai.
 Moses’ first trip up Mt.
 Sinai is described in Exodus 19:2–7.
 He ascends the mountain in verse 3 and comes back down in verse 7.
 On the mountain God tells Moses that He is offering a covenant to the people of Israel: if they will keep the covenant, God will make them His own “treasured possession” and “a kingdom of priests and a holy nation” (verses 5–6).
 Moses reports this message to the people, and the people respond by saying, “We will do everything the Lord has said” (Exodus 19:8).

 The second ascent.
 Moses returns to the top of Mt.
 Sinai in Exodus 19:8 in order to relay the people’s response to the offer of a covenant.
 God then tells Moses that He will speak audibly to Moses in a thick cloud so that all the people will put their trust in Moses as God’s chosen leader.
 Moses descends the mountain in verse 9 in order to relay this information to the children of Israel.